 Plan of Care/Services Provided

 When hiring privately, the senior caregiver duties are usually verbally discussed between the senior caregiver and elder only.
 This can result in misunderstanding.
 Ask the agency or the senior caregiver to put the plan of care in writing.
-For example, specific needs are written down, such as listing of services, special diets, calendar of events, as well as special instructions for personal and household issues.
-Oftentimes agencies make it a point to record the person’s medications, doctors and pharmacies, as well as emergency instructions to provide an up-to-date record for family, doctors, and anyone else caring for the person.
-Having this information recorded not only avoids misunderstandings, but also helps the family and the substitute senior caregivers.
+For example, specific needs are written down, such as a listing of services, special diets, calendar of events, as well as special instructions for personal and household issues.
+Oftentimes agencies make it a point to record the person’s medications, doctors, and pharmacies, as well as emergency instructions to provide an up-to-date record for the family, doctors, and anyone else caring for the person.
+Having this information recorded not only avoids misunderstandings but also helps the family and the substitute senior caregivers.

 Quality of Care/Supervision

-Whom is the senior caregiver reporting to?
+To whom is the senior caregiver reporting to?
 In the case of privately hired help, as well as help from certain agencies, the senior caregiver is not supervised.
 Certain agencies get a fee for finding and screening the senior caregiver, but once the senior caregiver is placed, they will wash their hands of any responsibility or anything that goes wrong.
 Look for agencies who employ the senior caregivers directly, because they also supervise their staff and the agency is in control and responsible for the care services.

 Does the senior caregiver have reliable transportation?
 What happens if the senior caregiver does not show up because of car trouble, sickness, family matters, vacations, or other commitments?
-Ask the agency if they provide a backup, or replacement.
+Ask the agency if they provide a backup or replacement.

 Guarantee and Continuity of Service

 What happens if the elder doesn’t get along with the senior caregiver?
 Personality conflicts can and do arise from time to time.
 Is there a guarantee of a replacement?
 If the senior caregiver is acceptable, is there continuity of service?
 Will the same person come on a set schedule, or will the agency send someone else each time or each week?
 Injury Insurance: Is the senior caregiver covered by Worker’s Compensation Insurance?
-If not, then the elder or family member may be liable for senior caregiver’s job-related injuries.
+If not, then the elder or family member may be liable for the senior caregiver’s job-related injuries.

 Homeowner’s insurance does not provide this type of coverage and shouldn’t be relied on.
 Automobile insurance policies do not insure household help.
 Privately hired senior caregivers sometimes sue the homeowner/client when they are injured, because they have nowhere to turn and have no insurance or no other means of making a living.